September 2018 inter-Korean summit: Joint Security Area

-Dismantling of guard posts

-Once the Joint Security Area is demined, the guard posts will cease to exist.
-The dismantling of Joint Security Area guard posts was complete on 25 October.
+Once the Joint Security Area is demined, the guard posts would cease to exist.
+The dismantling of Joint Security Area guard posts was completed on 25 October.
 The destruction of 20 guard posts located along the "front lines" of the Korean DMZ officially began on 11 November 2018.
 On 15 November 2018, destruction of two DMZ guard posts, one being located in South Korea and the other located in North Korea, was completed.
 Work was still ongoing to complete the destruction of other guard posts as well.
 On 23 November, it was revealed that South Korea had slowly been destroying their guard posts with excavators.
 As destruction of the guard posts began, it was announced that both Koreas had amended the summit's Comprehensive Military Agreement and decided to preserve two of the twenty-two demilitarized frontline guard posts, one on each side of the border.

 On 20 November 2018, North Korea, hoping to further ease tensions with South Korea, destroyed all of their 10 remaining "frontline" guard posts.
 The South Korean Defense Ministry released photos confirming this and also released a statement stating that North Korea had informed them about the plans to demolish them before it took place.
 This came in accordance with the earlier summit agreements.
 On 30 November 2018, both Koreas completed work to dismantle 10 of their "frontline" guard posts.
 The later agreement for each Korea to preserve one "frontline" post was upheld as well.
 The "frontline" guard post which was preserved on the North Korean side of the DMZ was visited by Kim Jong Un in 2013 when tensions were rising between both Koreas.
 The destruction of the 10 guard posts and disarmament and destruction of underground structures at all 11 guard posts were confirmed by inter-Korean inspections which took place when inspectors and soldiers from both Koreas crossed into the opposite countries on 12 December 2018.

-Disarmament

-The Joint Security Area will no longer be armed with weapons of any kind after it is demined as well.
-Official disarmament of this area is complete on 25 October.
-Removal of weapons from all of the DMZ's 22 "frontline" guard posts was complete on 10 November 2018.

-Withdrawal of personnel

-Any military personnel, regardless of their country, who is stationed at the Joint Security Area on either side of the border will be forced to withdraw when demining is complete.
-On 25 October 2018, Personnel was replaced with 35 unarmed security guards.
-Withdrawal of military personnel from all of the DMZ's 22 "frontline" guard posts was complete on 10 November 2018.
+The Joint Security Area would no longer be armed with weapons of any kind after it is demined as well.
+Official disarmament of this area was completed on 25 October.
+Removal of weapons from all of the DMZ's 22 "frontline" guard posts was completed on 10 November 2018.
+Any military personnel, regardless of their country, who is stationed at the Joint Security Area on either side of the border would be forced to withdraw when demining is complete.
+On 25 October, personnel was replaced with 35 unarmed security guards.
+Withdrawal of military personnel from all of the DMZ's 22 "frontline" guard posts was completed on 10 November 2018.